-How to Properly Set up an Aquarium
+How To Set Up an Aquarium The Right Way

 Setting up a new fresh water aquarium properly is just as important as maintaining your aquarium afterwards on a weekly basis.